robinagandhi/swa/slides/lecture-4/include/design-for-software-se.md

 - Does it match reality?

 ???
-To proceed further in DFD construction, we need a particular scenario.
-This scenario can can come from our Playsound API narrative or a use case.
-In the context of a scenario, we add more information to the single level 0 process, such that you can tell a story without making changes to the DFD.
+To proceed further in DFD construction, we try to develop a level 1 DFD for the given Playsound API narrative.
+Such narratives may also come from a use case diagram.
+Using the details of the scenario, we add more information to the single level 0 process, such that you can tell a story without making changes to the DFD.

 Now pause the video here and try to come up with a level 1 diagram based on the Playsound API narrative.